Autodesk-Forge/forge-dataviz-iot-reference-app/README.md

 ![Application](docs/dataviz-intro.jpg)

 This sample application demonstrates the functionality of the Forge Data Visualization extension.
-To learn more about the extension and the features it offers, check out https://forge.autodesk.com/en/docs/dataviz/v1/developers_guide/introduction/overview/.
+To learn more about the extension and the features it offers, see the [Data Visualization Extension (Beta) Developer's Guide](https://forge.autodesk.com/en/docs/dataviz/v1/developers_guide/introduction/overview/).

 ## Directory Structure